-Career opportunities in underwater archeology is steadily growing.
+Career opportunities in underwater archeology are steadily growing.
 One reason is that our awareness of the cultural heritage value of these resources is increasing worldwide.
 Another is that underwater archaeologists are able to make unique contributions to our understanding of the past.

 Historical archaeologists focusing on both terrestrial and underwater sites are employed in universities and colleges; local, state, and federal agencies, historical societies, museums, and restoration programs; and in private archaeological consulting firms.
 Most jobs with career-advancement potential require a master’s degree, although some are available for those with a bachelor’s degree.
 An average of two years of postgraduate work is required to obtain a M.A., while completion of a Ph.D. degree requires additional years of study.

 There are more than 15 universities world-wide that now offer degrees in underwater archaeology or a directly related field, such as maritime studies or naval history, and their numbers are growing.
 Others offer some courses or can supervise graduate work, but do not have a degree program.

 Contacting faculty directly is the single most important step you can take as you develop plans for graduate studies.
 You should also discuss your choices with faculty advisers, instructors, and students who are currently in graduate school.
 For an up to date list of universities visit the SHA web page Guide to Graduate Programs in Historical and Underwater Archaeology.

 Jobs in Underwater Archaeology